softwaresaved/byte-sized-rse/episodes/45-review-pull-request.md

 So let's assume we've done that

-Finally, as a reviewer of this pull request, we “Finish our review” We can add a comment, maybe with some high-level observations or suggestions Overall, the changes look good, although we should consider adding the Zenodo repository link.
+Finally, as a reviewer of this pull request, we “Finish our review" We can add a comment, maybe with some high-level observations or suggestions Overall, the changes look good, although we should consider adding the Zenodo repository link.